 So you have a piece of real estate you would like to rent?
 You probably have some apprehension about allowing strangers to use and/or live on your property.
 Will they destroy the place?
 Can you count on them to be consistent with rental payments?
 There are no guarantees, but there are some steps you can take to minimize problems in the future.

-.
-The rental application should be detailed as well.
-Ask for not only employment history and contact information, but friend and family referrals.
+- The rental application should be detailed as well.
+Ask for not only employment history and contact information, but a friend and family referrals.
 The more references you have, the more contacts you have if the tenant leaves you high and dry later on.

 Past landlord information is helpful, so include that as part of a complete application.
 The onus is on the prospective tenant to show they are trustworthy and responsible.
 Ask as many questions as you need to so you are satisfied when making your decision.

-Putting in the time and effort during the screening process, will help to ensure that you will be confident in your decision renting to tenants, and it will provide peace of mind during the lease period.
+Putting in the time and effort during the screening process will help to ensure that you will be confident in your decision to rent to tenants, and it will provide peace of mind during the lease period.